Central Oklahoma Bronchos: Women's golf

 The Central Oklahoma women's golf program is currently led by Michael Bond.
 The Bronchos have finished as high as sixth in the national tournament.
 In 2010, two Broncho golfers and sisters Lindsey and Erica Bensch both made an ace on the same day.

 Rowing

 Women's rowing was established by the university in 2008.
 The team competes from a state-of-the-art boathouse facility located on the Oklahoma River.
 In addition to accommodating the UCO rowing team, the facility is used as a training facility for United States Olympic and Paralympic programs.
-The Bronchos won back to back NCAA Division II Rowing Championships in 2018 and 2019.
+The Bronchos won three consecutive NCAA Division II Rowing Championships in 2018, 2019, and 2021.